 Have you been struggling to follow conversations, understand speech, or communicate with your kids?
-Maybe you’ve been having trouble talking to your coworkers, or have given up meeting friends of Saturday afternoon coffee sine you just can’t follow what’s been said.
+Maybe you’ve been having trouble talking to your coworkers, or have given up meeting friends for Saturday afternoon coffee since you just can’t follow what’s being said.
 You know it’s time to consider hearing aids, and you’re ready to take the next step.
 Before you decide on what hear aid is right for you, its important to understand how hearing aids work.

 How Hearing Works